Penguin Popular Classics

 Penguin Popular Classics, issued in 1994, are paperback editions of texts under the Classics imprints.
-They were created as a response to Wordsworth Classics, a series of very cheap reprints which imitated Penguin in using black as its signature colour.
+They were created as a response to Wordsworth Classics, a series of very cheap reprints that imitated Penguin in using black as its signature colour.
 The series started with editions with individual painted motives by various painters, but switched to a uniform bright green colour in 2007.
 Penguin Books dropped Popular Classics in 2013.